OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-jquery.md

     })();
     ```

 8. Open the file **app.css** to specify the custom styles for the add-in.
-Replace the enitre contents with the following and save the file.
+Replace the enitre contents with the following code and save the file.

     ```css
     #content-header {